NY Public Service Commission–licensed ESCO

 Measurement

-Both parties agree hereto to accept for purposes of accounting for quantity, quality, and measurement as those reported by the LDC.
+Both parties hereto agree to accept, for purposes of accounting for quantity, quality, and measurement, those values reported by the LDC.

 Assignment

-Customer may not assign its interests in and delegate its obligations under this Agreement without the express written consent of Seller.
-Seller may sell, transfer, pledge, or assign the accounts, accountsreceivable,revenues, or proceeds hereof, in connection with any financing agreement, billing services agreement or receivables purchase program, and may assign this Agreement and the rights and obligations hereunder to another energy supplier, energy services company or other entity as authorized by the DPS, upon thirty (30) days’ written notice to Customer.
+Customer may not assign its interests in or delegate its obligations under this Agreement without the express written consent of Seller.
+Seller may sell, transfer, pledge, or assign the accounts, accounts receivable, revenues, or proceeds hereof in connection with any financing agreement, billing services agreement, or receivables purchase program, and may assign this Agreement and the rights and obligations hereunder to another energy supplier, energy services company, or other entity as authorized by the DPS, upon thirty (30) days’ written notice to Customer.

 Information Release Authorization